 This situation led to a series of revolts by supporters of the Stuarts, many of whom came from Scotland.
 While upheaval occurred as early as 1688, the major rebellions were 1715 and 1745.
 The last rebellion was effectively ended in the battle of Culloden, which occurred near Inverness.
 The battle pitted the British forces led by the Duke of Cumberland, or Prince William Augustus, who was the son of George II, and the Jacobites led by Charles Edward Stuart (Bonnie Prince Charlie), the Stuart heir.
 George II was the second Hanoverian king who ruled after the Stuart dynasty in Great Britain.
 While many Protestants wanted a Protestant monarch at all costs, others saw that the Hanovarian claim on the throne was not legitimate, as they were very distantly related to the Stuarts or any royal British family.
 On the other hand, the Hanovarian supporters realized they had to get a monarch who not likely try to weaken Parliament's increasing role in British affairs.

-The Duke of Cumberland saw the battle as an opportunity to prove himself, where going into the battle he was seen by many as a weak leader particularly for his failures in the War of Austrian Succession.
+The Duke of Cumberland saw the battle as an opportunity to prove himself.
+The Duke's military was checkered and going into the battle he was seen as a weak leader particularly after his failures in the War of Austrian Succession.
 He had been a leading general that fought against the French and Dutch, but he suffered major defeats while fighting in Europe.
 Culloden gave him another chance to prove himself.
 Charles Stuart, on the other hand, had a privileged upbringing in Rome, but he had relatively little battlefield experience.
-The highland clans were the bulk of Stuart's support, while the British had a mix of English, Scottish, and German troops.
-The British troops were generally more professional, although the Jacobites also did have regular French and Irish troops, but they made only a minority of the forces.
-The government forces were composed of nearly 8000, with many well trained officers as well, while the Jacobites had about 7000.
+The Highland clans were the bulk of Stuart's support, while the British had a mix of English, Scottish, and German troops.
+The British troops were generally more professional, although the Jacobites also did have regular French and Irish troops, they made only a minority of the forces.
+The government forces were composed of nearly 8000, with many well-trained officers as well, while the Jacobites had about 7000.

 Stuart was advised by his military councilors to fight a guerrilla war, given his military disadvantages, but he ultimately did not feel this was a way a legitimate king should fight.
 In effect, he wanted to replicate what Henry VII did in claiming the throne for the Tutors over the last Plantagenet king.
 Thus, a formal, pitched battle commenced and within an hour the battle was over and the Jacobites suffered a crushing defeat, with nearly 2000 killed or wounded (Figure 1).
 The aftermath also saw bloody repressions in the highlands by the British units, as they moved to put down further potential uprisings.
 The Stuart heir was then chased around Scotland and the Hebrides before ultimately reaching France for permanent exile.
 The House of Stuart never again was able to seriously threaten to retake the crown of Britain.